NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousDeployment.rst

      If you have enabled the :ref:`azure-unwired-labs-cell-geolocation`, add your API key ``UNWIRED_LABS_API_KEY`` as a secret as well.

    - Alternatively, set the secrets using the `GitHub CLI <https://cli.github.com/>`_:

-     You can use the `GitHub CLI <https://cli.github.com/>`_  with the environment settings from above (make sure to create the ``production`` `environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository first):
+     You can use the `GitHub CLI <https://cli.github.com/>`_  with the environment settings from above (make sure to create the ``production`` `deployment environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository first):

     .. code-block:: bash